unifolia/herald/README.md

 - **Tile**: a grid of blocks.
 Think cards, thumbnails, etc.
 - **Strip**: a more compact row-style layout.
 Helpful for fitting a lot on your screen, especially at larger screen widths.

 On narrow screens, the app keeps things stacked so controls stay usable.
 You can have up to 75 blocks in total.
-This is probably too many blocks... but, hey, do your thing. 🔢
+This is probably too many blocks.
+But, hey, I'm not a cop.

 ## Presets